grafana/agent/docs/user/_index.md

 and alerts are not present. `remote_write`, service discovery, and relabeling rules are included.

-The Grafana Agent has a concept of an "instance" each of which acts as its own mini Prometheus agent with its own `scrape_configs` section and `remote_write` rules.
+Grafana Agent has a concept of an "instance" each of which acts as its own mini Prometheus agent with its own `scrape_configs` section and `remote_write` rules.
 More than one instance is useful when you want to have separate configurations that write to two different locations without needing to consider advanced metric relabeling rules.
 Multiple instances also come into play for the [Scraping Service Mode]({{< relref "./scraping-service" >}}).

-The Grafana Agent for collecting metrics can be deployed in three modes:
+Grafana Agent for collecting metrics can be deployed in three modes:

 - Prometheus `remote_write` drop-in
 - [Host Filtering mode](#host-filtering)
 - [Scraping Service mode]({{< relref "./scraping-service" >}})

 ### Prometheus `remote_write` drop-in
-The default deployment mode of the Grafana Agent is a _drop-in_ replacement for Prometheus `remote_write`.
-The Agent acts similarly to a single-process Prometheus, doing service discovery, scraping, and remote writing.
+The default deployment mode of Grafana Agent is a _drop-in_ replacement for Prometheus `remote_write`.
+Grafana Agent acts similarly to a single-process Prometheus, doing service discovery, scraping, and remote writing.

 ### Host filtering
-Host filtering configures Agents to scrape targets that are running on the same machine as the Grafana Agent process.
+Host filtering configures agents to scrape targets that are running on the same machine as the Grafana Agent process.

 1. Gets the hostname of the agent by the `HOSTNAME` environment variable or